 Tesla's stock price is too high: Elon Musk

-Tesla shares were up 87% year to date
+Tesla shares rose 87% this year before Friday

 Tesla CEO Elon Musk thinks the company’s stock price has gotten out of control.